Gravitational waves from cosmic strings for pedestrians: Stochastic gravitational-wave background from loops

 Here, $t_*$ is implicitly defined as the solution to

 and since $\alpha \xi(t_*) t_*$ is the length of the loop at its birth, $t_*$ is the corresponding time of birth.
-Note that $t_*$ is a function of $l$ and $t$.
-The two Heaviside step functions that occur in \eqref{eq:General_Loop_Number_Density} arise automatically from the integration and ensure that the loops contributing to the loop number density at time $t$ were already produced ($t>t_*$) and were produced after $t_{\rm ini}$.
+Note that $t_*$ is a function of $l$ and $t$. {An expression similar to \eqref{eq:General_Loop_Number_Density} was derived previously in \cite{Sousa:2013aaa}, neglected, however, the two Heaviside step functions.
+These arise automatically from the integration and ensure that the loops contributing to the loop number density at time $t$ were already produced ($t>t_*$) and were produced after $t_{\rm ini}$.}

 To calculate the GW spectrum from decaying string loops in the following analytically, it is necessary to make simplifying assumptions about the expansion history of the Universe.
 In particular, we will assume that the Universe is at early times radiation-dominated, and after a time $t_{\rm eq}$, is purely matter-dominated until today.
 While rough, this approximation allows a precise calculation of the SGWB, as we will see later.
 In this spirit, we artificially introduce a factor such that we can write